nahidthenh/media-wipe/README.txt

 5. Always create a backup before performing any deletion operations.

 == Frequently Asked Questions ==

+= Is this plugin compatible with my WordPress version? =

+Yes, Media Wipe is fully tested and compatible with WordPress 6.7.1 (the latest version) and works with WordPress 5.0 and above.
+It also supports PHP 7.4 to 8.3 and is multisite compatible.

 = Is it safe to use this plugin? =